-CORPORATE TAX IN SWEDEN Sweden's tax structure is transparent, efficient and designed to meet the needs of international investors.
+CORPORATE TAX IN SWEDEN BUSINESS SWEDEN 2023 CORPORATE TAX IN SWEDEN Sweden's tax structure is transparent, efficient and designed to meet the needs of international investors.
 Companies can benefit from advantageous tax rules, favourable structures for holding companies and tax relief for key foreign employees.
 Tax frameworks for businesses compare favourably with other OECD nations.
 Corporate tax rate is low by international standards and is also based solely on a company's annual profit; no other license tax or local corporate tax is charged.
 There is a beneficial tax climate for enterprises that set up a subsidiary, a holding company or a branch in Sweden.
 The tax package includes tax exemptions on capital gains and intragroup dividends, no thin-capitalization rules, no withholding tax on interest payments and no or low withholding tax on dividends.
 Sweden's unilateral tax treaties with more than 80 jurisdictions support in avoiding double taxation.
 The Swedish National Board of Advance Rulings (Skatterättsnämnden) offers binding advance tax rulings allowing companies to ask the Board ahead of time whether its specific company tax strategy is applicable or not from a Swedish tax perspective.
 In order to facilitate to attract international expertise to Sweden, income tax relief is available to key foreign employees (see the Business Sweden operating guide "Tax relief for key foreign employees").
 CORPORATE INCOME TAX Companies and branches that conduct business (i.e., have a permanent establishment) in Sweden are liable to pay tax in Sweden.
 A Swedish company is generally taxed on its worldwide income.
 Losses generated in a company can be carried forward indefinitely and offset against the taxable profit.
 Restrictions on the use

+by Kyla Bayton on Linenlach

+IN BRIEF

-IN BRIEF - Competitive corporate tax rate - Tax-exempt intragroup dividends - Capital gains tax exemption on the sale of shares - No thin-capitalization rules - Lower tax rate for key foreign employees of losses may however apply when a change of ownership occurs.
-Corporate income tax in Sweden is 21.4% since 2019.
-A decision has also been made to lower the corporate tax rate to 20.6% by 2021.
+- Competitive corporate tax rate

+- Tax-exempt intragroup dividends

+- Capital gains tax exemption on the sale of shares

+- No thin-capitalization rules

+- Lower tax rate for key foreign employees

+of losses may however apply when a change of ownership occurs.
+The corporate income tax in Sweden was lowered during 2021 from 21,4 % to 20,6%.

 The effective rate can be even lower as companies have the option of making deductible annual appropriations to a tax allocation reserve of up to 25 percent of their profit (see "Tax allocation reserve", below).

-PROFIT TRANSFER OPPORTUNITY FOR GROUP COMPANIES Each company within a group constitutes a separate taxable entity.
+PROFIT TRANSFER OPPORTUNITY FOR GROUP COMPANIES

+Each company within a group constitutes a separate taxable entity.
 There is no taxation on the consolidated level for a Swedish group of companies.
 However, regulations permit the transfer of profits between companies within wholly owned domestic groups ("group contributions") meaning that taxation of a consolidated income is effectively achievable.